-You know: Mont Blanc Ascent
+You know: Mount Toubkal Ascent (in summer)

-Then try: Mt Toubkal Winter Climb
+Then try: Mount Toubkal Winter Climb (October to April)

 “I have to rate this as one of my best, of many, Exodus Trips.
 Like all good Tagines, it had all the right ingredients to be a success, and it really was.
 The itinerary, weather, group members, the guides, food , transport were all amazing.”